mapsync/grayson-advisory/src/pages/blog/2019-11-25-boil-water-advisory-on-shady-lane.md

 ---
 templateKey: blog-post
-title: 'Boil Water Advisory on Shady Lane '
+title: 'Boil Water Advisory on Shady Lane, Maplewood Dr, Malone Lane, and N. Court St'
-date: 2019-11-27T15:36:25.893Z
+date: 2019-12-02T15:20:25.893Z
 draft: true
 description: Boil Water Advisory
 ---
-There is a Boil Water Advisory on Shady Lane until further notice.
-Bring water to a rolling boil for 1 minute before using.
+A Boil Water Advisory has been issued for Grayson Utilities customers on Maplewood Dr, Malone Lane from the Harold Johnson house on to and including the Malone Funeral Home, North Court St, and Shady Lane, until further notice.

+If you have any questions, you can call the utility office at 474-7569 or the Grayson Water Treatment Plant at 474-5731.